mayroj/Analyze-the-needs-of-your-client-for-his-Film-Festival/README.md

 Several quick start options are available:

-Download the latest release https://github.com/twbs/bootstrap Clone the repo: git clone https://github.com/twbs/bootstrap.git Install with npm: npm install bootstrap
+-Download the latest release https://github.com/twbs/bootstrap

-Install with yarn: yarn add bootstrap@4.2.1
+-Clone the repo: git clone https://github.com/twbs/bootstrap.git

-Install with Composer: composer require twbs/bootstrap:4.2.1 Install with NuGet: CSS: Install-Package bootstrap Sass: Install-Package bootstrap.sass Read the Getting started page for information on the framework contents, templates and examples, and more.
+Read the Getting started page for information on the framework contents, templates and examples, and more. https://getbootstrap.com/docs/4.2/getting-started/introduction/